FastTrackStudios/inferno/README.md

 Audio packets latency jitter is similar when using Statime and ptp4l, however clock histogram in DC shows that ptp4l is doing more abrupt changes in the long run and Statime is unstable for a few seconds during startup.

+Be aware that Inferno queries the clock pretty often, which may put more load on the CPU than using system clock.
+If you want to avoid it but still have some benefits of hardware timestamping, specify `hardware-clock` in Statime config, but leave Inferno's `CLOCK_PATH` unset.
+Also read the [Software timestamping](#software-timestamping) section then.

 # Configuration
 Configuration can be set via: